Did you know right now there are a number of women across the country looking for the perfect adoptive family?

-There are instances in which an adoption professional is contacted by a prospective birth mother, and for a variety of possible reasons, the adoption professional may not have the type of adoption opportunity she is looking for.
+For example, there are instances in which an adoption professional is contacted by a prospective birth mother, and for a variety of possible reasons, the adoption professional may not have the type of adoption opportunity she is looking for.

 An adoption situation may arise because:

-- the adoption professional doesn’t have waiting available adoptive families
+- The adoption professional doesn’t have waiting available adoptive families

 For families who are flexible and open to a variety of adoption situations, these adoption situations can provide an opportunity to be matched quickly.

-To be considered for one of these adoption situations, interested adoptive families must have a completed and approved adoption home study and an adoptive family profile, which will be shown to the prospective birth mother for consideration.
+To be considered for one of these adoption situations, interested adoptive families generally must have a completed and approved adoption home study and an adoptive family profile, which will be shown to the prospective birth mother for consideration.